rydmike/flex_color_scheme/README.md

    FlexSchemeColor.from(primary: const Color(0xFF9D9E76));
 ```

-For our 3rd custom scheme we will define primary and secondary colors for a light color scheme, but no variant colors.
+For our 3rd custom scheme we will define `primary` and `secondary` colors for the light color scheme, but no
+variant colors.
 We will not make any dark scheme definitions at all.
-The primary color is "Oregon" orange, and the used secondary
+The primary color is "Oregon" orange,
-color is a complementary dark teal like color.
+and the used secondary color is a complementary dark teal like color.

 ```dart
  final FlexSchemeColor myScheme3Light = FlexSchemeColor.from(